-On the first tab you are shown the form analytics.
-This includes the number of form views, submissions and the conversion rate.
-It’s an easy at a glance analytics screen.
+On the first tab, you are shown the form analytics.
+This includes the number of form views, submissions, and the conversion rate.
+It’s easy at a glance analytics screen.
 Creating the online forms is just as easy with the drag and drop builder.
 You can insert the forms on any post or page using the auto-generated shortcode.

 FormCraft is a premium WordPress plugin.
 It costs $39 for the regular license.
 You can purchase addons to the plugin to give it extra functionality.
 This includes things like Paypal or user registration forms that each cost $29.
 It’s expensive for that extra functionality, but it is a one-time price.